Akash-Ahir/90DaysOfDevOps/2026/day-48/day-48-actions-project.md

 ---

-## Expected Output
-- A GitHub repo with a working app, Dockerfile, and complete CI/CD pipeline
-- At least 3 workflow files working together
-- A markdown file: `day-48-actions-project.md`
-- Screenshot of your full pipeline in action

----

 ## Challenge Tasks

-### Task 1: Set Up the Project Repo
+## Task 1: Set Up the Project Repo
 1. Create a new repo called `github-actions-capstone` (or use your existing `github-actions-practice`)
 2. Add a simple app — pick any one:
    - A Python Flask/FastAPI app with one endpoint